TITAN

 Sections

-The tool is organized in three sections:
+The tool is organized in two sections:

 1. Definition of the target trial